Family 1: History

 Within the family, there are three manuscripts which may be more closely related.
-209 was part of Catholic humanist and theologian Cardinal Bessarion's collection by 1438 A.D., and may have served as the exemplar for minuscule 2886, which was copied at his direction before 1468 CE, and even minuscule 205, which was copied at his direction after 1468 CE.
+209 was part of Catholic humanist and theologian Cardinal Bessarion's collection by 1438, and may have served as the exemplar for minuscule 2886, which was copied at his direction before 1468, and even minuscule 205, which was copied at his direction after 1468.

 Minuscule 2886, before receiving its own Gregory-Aland number (an official list of known New Testament manuscripts), was long assumed to be a direct copy of 205 and was thus named 205^{abs} (from Abschrift, the German word for copy).
 Biblical scholar D. C. Parker rehearsed Lake's views who thought 209 to have been the parent of 205, and then Parker rehearses Josef Schmid's views who considered 2886 and 205 to be daughters of 209's lost sister.

+Text

-Textual-critic Kurt Aland lists the group under Category III in the Gospels and Category V for the other books in his New Testament manuscripts list.
+Textual-critic Kurt Aland lists the group under Category III in the Gospels and Category V for the other books in his New Testament manuscripts classification system.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."
 Category V is for "Manuscripts with a purely or predominantly Byzantine text."
+Concerning minuscule 1582 however, Aland suggests further investigation into its several distinctive readings could place it in Category II manuscripts, which are described as "of a special quality, i.e., manuscripts with a considerable proportion of the early text, but which are marked by alien influences.
+These influences are usually of smoother, improved readings, and in later periods of infiltration by the Byzantine text."